HarTstaRx/deus-poc/README.md

 If you want to launch the project on linux or mac you can use `yarn mac:start` instead of `yarn start`

+## Feedback

-If you have any questions, doubts or any issue you can reach me via email.
+I would love to receive some feedback about this project.
+If you have any questions, doubts or any issue feel free to reach me via email.